Alerting and Actions

 You can temporary disable all alerting.
 If the alerting is disabled you will not receive a notification if any monitor changed its state.
 To disable all alerting temporary uncheck the menu item Alerting > Enable alerting or uncheck Enable alerting in the system tray menu.
 If you disable alerting, a dialog opens, in which you should choose whether to enable alerting after a selected time interval automatically or not:

 You will see a warning indicator at the top of the Client and Web Interface window while alerting is disabled.
-Also, you can configure if regular notifications will be sent while alerting is disabled on the Settings > Alerts page of the Settings dialogue.
+Also, you can configure if regular notifications will be sent while alerting is disabled on the Settings > Alerts page of the Settings dialog.
 This option prevents you from unintentionally disabling alerting for a long time:

 All simple actions are provided on the Settings > Alerts > Simple Actions tab, there you can create a new simple action and edit, copy or delete an existing simple action.
 The omage below show the Alerts tab with the Simple Actions tab opened and a simple action selected.
 The bottom part of the page shows the content of the selected simple action: